CASBI105: Introductory Biology for Health Sciences

-CAS PY 105/106 sequence satisfies premedical requirements; presupposes algebra and trigonometry.
-Principles of classical and modern physics.
-Electricity and magnetism, waves, optics, light, atomic and nuclear physics.
+The CAS PY 105/106 sequence satisfies premedical requirements; presupposes knowledge of algebra and trigonometry.
+Principles of classical and modern physics; electricity and magnetism, waves, optics, light, atomic and nuclear physics.
 Students must register for three sections: a lecture section, discussion section, and laboratory section.
 Carries natural science divisional credit (with lab) in CAS.

 SARAT305: Athletic Training Practicum III